mmistakes/minimal-mistakes/_posts/2023-10-23-sum-of-parts.md

 ## Conclusion
-In this blog post, we propose group attributions to overcome a fundamental barrier for feature attributions in satisfying faithfulness perturbation tests.
+In this blog post, we show that group attributions can overcome a fundamental barrier for feature attributions in satisfying faithfulness perturbation tests.
 Our Sum-of-Parts models generate groups that are semantically meaningful to cosmologists and revealed new properties in cosmological structures such as voids and clusters.

 For more details in thoeretical proofs and quantitative experiments, see our [paper](https://fallcat.github.io/assets/pdf/sop_preprint.pdf) and [code](https://github.com/DebugML/sop).